softprobe/sessify/README.md

 This guide covers the installation and usage of the Softprobe Web SDK.

+## Features

+The Softprobe Web SDK is designed to provide comprehensive insights into your web application's performance and user behavior.
+Key features include:

+- **Automatic Performance Monitoring**: Automatically captures and reports key page load performance metrics.
+- **User Interaction Tracking**: Records user interactions such as clicks, scrolls, and form submissions to help you understand user journeys.
+- **Network Request Tracing**: Monitors all `fetch` and `XMLHttpRequest` requests to identify slow or failing API calls.
+- **Environment and Session Recording**: Gathers valuable context by recording browser, OS, and device information, and groups all events within a single user session.
+- **Custom Instrumentation**: Provides a simple API to create custom spans for tracing specific business logic or user interactions.

 ## Installation

 Install the package using your preferred package manager: